howieraem/itrader/README.md

 # ITrader Project

-An online trading simulation system built with Springboot and React.js.
+A paper trading system built with Springboot and React.js.
+Data from Yahoo Finance are used.

 ## Notes on Yahoo Finance APIs
 If you do not have access to Yahoo Finance in your region, you can try the following: